Brainier birds better at adapting to climate crisis

 “This tells us that even small differences in cognition matter,” said Mr Baldwin.

-The team said their findings also have practical implications for conservation, as three billion birds - about one in three - have been lost in North America since the 1970s.
+The team said their findings also have practical implications for conservation, as 3 billion birds – about one in three – have been lost in North America since the 1970s.

 “That’s probably a lot of natural selection that hits different species differently,” Mr Baldwin said.